3lvis/Sync/README.md

 assert(remoteKey != nil, "nil value")
 ```

-#### How to map relationships that don't have remote IDs?
+#### How to map relationships that don't have IDs?

-There are two ways you can sync a JSON object that doesn't have a `remoteID`.
+There are two ways you can sync a JSON object that doesn't have an `id`.
 You can either set one of it's [attributes as the primary key](https://github.com/hyperoslo/Sync#primary-key), or you can store the JSON object as NSData, I have done this myself in a couple of apps works pretty well.
 You can find more information on how to store dictionaries using Sync [here](https://github.com/hyperoslo/Sync#arraydictionary).

 ## Credits